 Entries to Google Sheet has launched! 🎂

 I built a WordPress plugin that saves a copy of all Gravity Forms entries in a Google Sheet as they are received.
-Entries to Google Sheet is the glue between your Gravity Form and a Google Sheet.
+Entries to Google Sheet is the glue between a Gravity Form and a Google Sheet.

 If you want to skip the backstory, read no further: